ablanke94/13-HW-E-Commerce-Back-End/README.md

 npm test
 ```

+## Links

+A link to a video of me walking through the project : https://drive.google.com/file/d/19gGKiKaEXwwYZzkS749BHeAcgTatMVPS/view

+I had to split this into 2 videos, this is part 2 : https://drive.google.com/file/d/1b42VMIjU1GbxqculALpRloaP01ZHWJKd/view

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly at alexblanke98@gmail.com.
 You can find more of my work at [ablanke94](https://github.com/ablanke94/).